volatile-programming/pyplace/README.md

   lower_right_box.get_dimensions()
 ```

+> This will create one parent (main target) and four children (relative to the main target) containers.

 ## Container

 when we call the _get_container_ or _get_child_container_ we get a Container instance that we can use for getting a tuple of single variables holding the size and placement information for the container we created.